Messina Line: Facts and accidents

-In September 1987, mv Jolly Rubino is assaulted in Iran and several Crew members are injured, requiring intervention of the Italian Navy.
+In September 1987, MV Jolly Rubino is assaulted in Iran and several Crew members are injured, requiring intervention of the Italian Navy.

-In 1990, mv Jolly Rosso is investigated for toxic materials smuggling, after being found abandoned close to Cosenza shores.
+In 1990, MV Jolly Rosso is investigated for toxic materials smuggling, after being found abandoned close to Cosenza shores.

-In 2002, mv Jolly Rubino is lost at sea close to South Africa, due to a fire that broke out in the engine room.
+In 2002, MV Jolly Rubino is lost at sea close to South Africa, due to a fire that broke out in the engine room.

-In December 2010, mv Jolly Amaranto sunk in shallow water near the port of Alexandria in Egypt.
+In December 2010, MV Jolly Amaranto sunk in shallow water near the port of Alexandria in Egypt.
 The vessel faced a severe storm, developing serious listing.
 The 21 crew members were rescued, while the ship was lost along with her cargo (over 300 containers and several trucks and cars).

-In August 2011, mv Jolly Grigio while sailing towards Marseille, collided with a fishing boat within Naples harbour.
+In August 2011, MV Jolly Grigio while sailing towards Marseille, collided with a fishing boat within Naples harbour.
 The collision caused the death of two fishermen, and the sinking of their boat.

-In May 2013, mv Jolly Nero while manoeuvring within Genoa port basin, lost control hitting and tiering down the Pilot Corporation tower, killing 9 people and injuring 4.
+In May 2013, MV Jolly Nero while manoeuvring within Genoa port basin, lost control hitting and tiering down the Pilot Corporation tower, killing 9 people and injuring 4.

+In May 2023, three vessels were sold to US Department of Transportation Maritime Administration.
+The 6,300 lane metre capacity MV Jolly Cristallo (renamed MV Cape San Juan, IMO: 9578971), Jolly Perla (renamed MV Cape Starr, IMO: 9578969) and Jolly Quarzo (renamed MV Cape Sable, IMO: 9578983) for circa $90m each.
+A fourth, Jolly Diamante (renamed MV Liberty Power, IMO: 9578957), was sold months earlier.

+These vessels are intended to be replaced, to retain the same fleet capacity size.